Serapion of Thmuis: Episcopate

 In his later life c.
 339, he was made the bishop of Thmuis (near Diospolis) where he served until his death c.
 358. Jerome in his work On Illustrous Men noted that Serapion was given the apellation "Scholasticus" (the Scholastic) because of his meticulous scholarship.
 During his episcopate, he helped Athanasius fight against Arianism in Alexandria, and at his request, Athanasius wrote to him a series of three dogmatic letters on the theology of the Holy Spirit.
 These letters, which were written c.
 339–359, are considered to be among the earliest Christian texts dedicated exclusively to the Holy Spirit.
 Serapion was one of the most trusted companions of Athanasius and even took care of his episcopal see during one of his exiles.
 In AD 353, Athanasius placed Serapion at the head of a delegation to Emperor Constantius II to plead guilty against the charges of the Arians.
 In 343, Serapion attended the Council of Serdica.
 Serapion was exiled by the Arians in AD 350, and died c.
 360.

 Story from the Sayings of the Desert Fathers

-Serapion is said of have paid a prostitute, but instead of engaging in relations with her, prayed all night in front of her and eventually converted her to Christianity.
+Serapion is said to have paid a prostitute, but instead of engaging in relations with her, prayed all night in front of her and eventually converted her to Christianity.
 She later became a nun at a monastery, practicing extreme ascetic labors.
 The same story also exists in a poetic Hymn of Praise in The Prologue of Ohrid.